By: AY1920S2-CS2103T-F09-4 Since: Jan 2020 Licence: MIT

 The following activity diagram summarises what happens when a user executes a sort journal command:

-Command4.7.
+sort Command4.7.
 Deleting Trip in Home Page

 4.7.1.
 Implementation